davidcarboni/scloud/README.md

 ### Standard Lambda handlers

+These packages help you bundle and deploy Lambda function code:

+ * *@scloud/lambda-bundle* - bundles a Lambda handler to `dist/lambda.js` with esbuild for zip or container deployment: https://www.npmjs.com/package/@scloud/lambda-bundle

 These packages give you template Lambda handlers so you can develop for common use-cases with more consistency and less boilerplate:

  * *@scloud/lambda-queue* - a helper function to take the boilerplate out of building Lambda functions that handle SQS messages